jad2222/jad2222/README.md

 - 🌱 I’m currently learning Blender, Unity and C#!

-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on anything!
+Everything is experience and I am ready to learn

 - 📫 How to reach me: JadeVare01@gmail.com